cs4241-22a/a2-shortstack/README.md

 Protocol Used:
 - You purchased 3 diet cokes, which cost $1 each using cash.
 Put it in the spreadsheet.
 - You purchased 2 apples, which cost 50 cents each using a credit card.
 Put it in the spreadsheet.
-- Remove apples from the spread sheet.
+- Remove apples from the spreadsheet.
 Remove diet coke from the spreadsheet.